Helping millions of people navigate the world of technology.

 Tweak System Registry

-Step 4: Right-click on the Window key to open the context menu.
-Click on the New option and then select the Key option.
+Step 4: Right-click on the Windows key to open the context menu.
+Click on the New option > select Key.

 Tweak System Registry

-Step 5: Name the key ‘Installer’ and then press Enter.
+Step 5: Name the key Installer and press Enter.

 Tweak System Registry

 Step 6: Navigate to the right pane.
-Right-click on the empty area and click on the New option.
-Then click on the DWORD (32-bit) Value option.
+Right-click on the empty area and click on New.
+Then, click on DWORD (32-bit) Value.

 Tweak System Registry